-There is also the Tibetan Rhodiolas, of which there are three kinds used interchangeably; crenulata, sacra and himalensis.
+There are also the Tibetan Rhodiolas, of which there are three kinds used interchangeably; crenulata, sacra, and himalensis.
 Growing in the harsh environment it has earned the nickname “Plateau Ginseng”.

 Limited research that has been done so far shows Rhodiola rosea wins out in effects of physical work capacity.1*